Skerath/2324-MobileAppDevAndroid-MauriceCantaert/README.md

 - An Android device running at least Android 8.1

 ## Documentation
-Kotlin documentation, generated using Dokka, can be found [HERE](documentation/html/index.html).
+Kotlin documentation, generated using Dokka, can be found [HERE](https://skerath.github.io/2324-MobileAppDevAndroid-MauriceCantaert/) along with the documentation source code [HERE](docs/index.html).